 Part 4: TEDxPSU 2013 | 2015 | 2016

-In 2013 I took over as the TEDxPSU licensee, shouldering the overall responsibility for our yearly TEDxPSU events and acting as mentor and advisor for the passionate student team who is working for the better part of one year to put these events on the stage.
+In 2013 I took over as the TEDxPSU licensee, shouldering the overall responsibility for our yearly TEDxPSU events and acting as mentor and advisor for the passionate student team that is working for the better part of one year to put these events on the stage.

 As the student teams change every year we have by now developed an intricate system of capturing every detail, and we make these data available for next year's team.